andygeers/psalm-27-stronghold-tutorial/README.md

 Start by adding a ``||scene:set tilemap to||`` block to the workspace.

 Now we're going to create a tilemap.

+* Start by making it bigger - change the tilemap size to 32x16
-Make a large grass area in the top left, perhaps with some paths running top to bottom, and a castle wall down the right hand side (our "stronghold").
+* Make a large grass area in the top left, perhaps with some paths running top to bottom
+* add a castle wall down the right hand side (our "stronghold").

-Activate the "Draw walls" function, and fill in your "stronghold" as a solid wall, and also the area at the bottom, below your grass area (click the lightbulb icon below for a picture).
+* Activate the "Draw walls" function, and fill in your "stronghold" as a solid wall, and also the area at the bottom, below your grass area (click the lightbulb icon below for a picture).